ZelongGuo/zelongguo.github.io/index.md

 For my Ph.D, my researches focus on postseismic modeling combined with geodetic inversion, numerical modeling and the analysis of geological tectonics growth, especially for the 2017 Mw 7.3 Iran-Iraq border earthquake.

-*- - - Doing science with interest,  passion and curiosity, I really like the feelings after solving problems. - - -*
+*Doing science with interest,  passion and curiosity, I really like the feelings after solving problems.*

 ### News
 <!-- this is comments -->